x/Game-Development-in-Javascript-Tutorial/README.md

+# Part One: JavaScript, Canvas, and Basic Animation

 # Intro to JavaScript

 JavaScript is a _lightweight_, _dynamic_, _weakly-typed_ language.
 It features _prototype-based objects_, _first-class functions_, and _asynchronous event handling_.